jenkinsci/gitlab-oauth-plugin/CONTRIBUTING.md

 # How to contribute

-All contributions to the GitHub OAuth Plugin are welcome.
+All contributions to the GitLab OAuth Plugin are welcome.
 This project runs completely off of pull requests and code review.
 There are a couple ways of contributing.
 This document serves as helpful guidelines to contributing and isn't necessarily the full scope of available ways to contribute.